yusufshakeel/localbox/README.md

 ## Minimum requirements

+Software:
 * Node.js (version 16 or higher)
+* npm
+* npx

+Hardware:
-* Any modern laptop or desktop should work.
+* Any modern/older laptop or desktop should work.
   * I am using HP ProBook 6450b laptop from the year 2010.
   * Specs:
     * 320GB HDD